instructure/instructure-ui/packages/ui-number-input/src/NumberInput/README.md

 describes: NumberInput
 ---

 A controlled number input field.
+By deafult, it renders a `<intput type="number">` to the DOM.
+However, if you need any string value, use the `allowStringValue` flag.
+Only use this if absolutely necessary, since it could be confusing for screenreader users.
 Note that this field **does not work uncontrolled** - you must pass event handlers if you want it to respond to user input.